thenightterorx/MultiCamFBT/README.md

     -  Taking latency into account for wireless or other higher-latency cameras -- a built-in tool to measure this latency

 Indeterminant goals (mostly ML stuff, stuff I'm not sure is possible, or stuff that massively exceeds my current skillset):
--Hand tracking
+ - Hand tracking
--Training a pose predictor that takes more data into account that is useful here -> perhaps looking at avatar to modify inputs to correspond more naturally between the person and their avatar
+ - Training a pose predictor that takes more data into account that is useful here -> perhaps looking at avatar to modify inputs to correspond more naturally between the person and their avatar
--ML-based motion prediction
+ - ML-based motion prediction
--Support for IP cameras fully standalone (no accompanying PC required) <-This could be moved up depending on the pace of the project
+ - Support for IP cameras fully standalone (no accompanying PC required) <-This could be moved up depending on the pace of the project